indra-ji/affordance/README.md

 **Run evaluation**

-Attempt - Agent response to each task
+Answer - Agent response to each task

+Answerset - Set of answers, one for each dataset

-Result - Result of running tests
+Result - Result of running tests, one for each task

-**Display results**

-Evaluation - Collection of results
+Evaluation - Collection of results, one per dataset

+**Get run**

-Run - Collection of evaluations
+Benchmark - Collection of evaluations, one per library